artscii/snowplow/README.md

 To briefly explain these six sub-systems:

 * **Trackers** fire Snowplow events.
 Currently we have 12 trackers, covering web, mobile, desktop, server and IoT
 * **Collectors** receive Snowplow events from trackers.
-Currently we have three different event collectors, sinking events either to Amazon S3, Apache Kafka or Amazon Kinesis
+Currently we have three different event collectors, synching events either to Amazon S3, Apache Kafka or Amazon Kinesis
 * **Enrich** cleans up the raw Snowplow events, enriches them and puts them into storage.
 Currently we have a Hadoop-based enrichment process, and a Kinesis- or Kafka-based process
 * **Storage** is where the Snowplow events live.
 Currently we store the Snowplow events in a flatfile structure on S3, and in the Redshift and Postgres databases
 * **Data modeling** is where event-level data is joined with other data sets and aggregated into smaller data sets, and business logic is applied.
 This produces a clean set of tables which make it easier to perform analysis on the data.
 We have data models for Redshift and **[Looker] [looker]**